Introduction from the Chair

 UCAS is an independent charity that provides applications and admissions services, across a range of subject areas and modes of study, for UK further and higher education providers.

 We are committed to upholding human rights, including ensuring no-one in our direct operations or extended supply chain or customer base is subjected to modern slavery and human trafficking.
-Our focus over this financial year has been to continue developing the right policies, processes and internal capability to understand and manage future risks as the business evolves, including a focus this year on the business’ expansion into recruiting international students to UK higher education.
+Over this financial year we have continued to ensure that we have the right policies and processes in place, build internal capability to understand and manage future risks as the business evolves, and maintain sustainable commercial relationships with our business partners and suppliers.
 Our modern slavery approach over the next financial year will seek to further embed and develop our ethical values internally and externally.

-UCAS is the parent company of three wholly owned trading subsidiaries, UCAS Media Limited, UCAS Consultancy and Insights and UCAS International Limited (the UCAS Group).
+UCAS is the parent company of two wholly owned trading subsidiaries, UCAS Media Limited and UCAS Consultancy and Insights (the UCAS Group).
 These commercial subsidiaries provide a variety of services to further and higher education providers and commercial clients wishing to reach applicants.

-The UCAS Group has its head office, employing approximately 450 people, in Cheltenham, UK and has an annual turnover of circa £50m.
-Income is generated from profit from the wholly-owned commercial subsidiaries, all of which is gift aided back into the charity.
-The charity also generates income through the application fees paid by individuals, and a fee paid by universities and colleges for students placed.
-UCAS does not receive any direct financial support from the government, so its commercial activities help it deliver its charitable objectives, whilst keeping costs down for students and education providers.
+The UCAS Group has its head office, employing approximately 580 people, in Cheltenham, UK and has an annual turnover of circa £54m.
+Income is generated from profit from the wholly owned commercial subsidiaries, all of which is gift aided back into the charity.
+The charity also generates income through the application fees paid by individuals, and a fee paid by universities and colleges for students placed, so its commercial activities help it deliver its mission and vision, while keeping costs down for students and education providers.

 Our supply chains